Frequently Asked Questions: KSU - SPSU Consolidation

-In order for institutions to help increase numbers of Georgians complete their post-secondary education, new System initiatives are being developed to add and enhance distance education opportunities.
-Students and faculty in the consolidated institutions will be strongly encouraged to bridge geographic distances via improved distance education.
+In order for institutions to help increased numbers of Georgians complete their postsecondary education, new System initiatives are being developed to add and enhance distance education opportunities

-Staff will be represented on the implementation working group.
+Yes, staff will be represented on the Implementation Committee.

 Will all administrative staff retain their positions?

-Over time there will likely be a reduction in staff positions but it is not possible to know which ones at this time.
-The implementation working group working with the president will determine the new administrative structure.
+Over time, there will likely be a reduction in staff positions, but it is not possible to know which ones at this time.
+The Implementation Committee working with the president will determine the new administrative structure.